rohanmahen/rohanmahen/README.md

 # 🤠 Hi, I’m Rohan Mahendraker

-I'm a co-founder at [Veriad](https://www.veriad.ai) automating marketing compliance with AI.
+I'm the co-founder and CEO of [Veriad](https://www.veriad.ai) automating marketing compliance with AI.

 Previously I was a founding engineer at [Coloop](https://www.coloop.ai) (YC S21) helping build an AI copilot for insights and strategy teams.
 I'm a self-taught software engineer, former nightlife operator, frequent Product Hunter, and I have a degree in Accounting & Finance.

 ### In my spare time I've shipped